tytydraco/yessleep/out/The_Pit.md

 “Naw,” he replies, not looking up from the pit.
 “Just trim up anything that looks like it needs trimming.”

 He did mention Hollies over the phone, so I start with those.
-They look nice enough when they’re groomed, but they have these pointy leafs that poke in you like little needles whenever you have to trim them.
+They look nice enough when they’re groomed, but they have these pointy leaves that poke in you like little needles whenever you have to trim them.
 I’m not a fan of Hollies.
 Of course the yard is surrounded by them.
 I start shaping one, trying to avoid getting poked with needle leafs, finish, and move on to the next.
 After I’ve done a few, John walks over to the Holly I’d just finished trimming, and inspects it.

 “You can cut ‘em back more than that,” he says.